leMstrx/collaborative-consistent-vehicle-routing-problem-workload-balance/README.md

 - nocolab.py    -> calculate the profits for each carrier

 ### Implementation 🛠️:
-The core of the project is implemented in [programming language] and leverages [optimization library or algorithm] for efficient solution generation.
+The core of the project is implemented in python and leverages gurobi for efficient solution generation.
 Detailed documentation is provided to assist users and collaborators in understanding the codebase and integrating it into their projects.

 ### Contact 📬: